idx-labs/openstack-network-slicing/lab0/README.md

 ### Create cloud-init ISO

-Create an ISO image that will be attached to the Juniper router virtual machine.
+One the KVN node, create an ISO image that will be attached to the Juniper router virtual machine.
 The ISO image contains a base configuration that will configure the vSRX instance to be a packet router as opposed to a firewall.

 ```
 cd ~/openstack-network-slicing/lab0